 Thanks to smartphones, tablets, “wearables” and apps, people are connected to the Internet like never before.
 And if emerging technologies have their way, the very objects that surround us—our cars, our refrigerators, even our toothbrushes—will soon be connected to the web as well—24/7.
 Welcome to the era of the Internet of Things.

-As the Internet of Things (IoT) expands, the already astronomical volumes of big data generated by emails, texts, consumer transactions, sensors, social media interactions, etc., is set to multiply exponentially as data streaming in from objects is added to the mix.
+As the Internet of Things (IoT) expands, the already astronomical volumes of big data generated by emails, texts, consumer transactions, sensors, social media interactions, etc., are set to multiply exponentially as data streaming in from objects is added to the mix.
 The main challenge for organizations looking to leverage the IoT for business advantage will be to find better ways to manage and mine object network data for actionable insights.
 Meeting that challenge will require the marriage of the Internet of Things with sophisticated cloud-based big data platforms.

 Evidence of the Internet of Things is everywhere.
-As a recent article on Adweek points out, “Already companies are offering app-controlled Internet-enabled devices: Hue lights; Schlage locks; Nest learning thermostats; Whirlpool washers, dryers and dishwashers.”
+As a recent article on Adweek points out, “Already companies are offering app-controlled Internet-enabled devices: Hue lights; Schlage locks; Nest learning thermostats; Whirlpool washers, dryers, and dishwashers.”
 And thanks to innovative companies such as SmartThings, all of these home apps can be integrated and managed “with a single dashboard app on a mobile device or computer.

 While the term “Internet of Things” encompasses all kinds of gadgets and devices—many of which are designed to perform a single task well—the main focus with respect to IoT technology is on devices that share information via a connected network.